zumasys/docs/site/smartsuite/release-notes/2021-september/README.md

 * Added a new Rental Report to list outstanding rentals by customer name [click here for instructions and menu path updates](https://training.total-computing.com/dwkb/)

 ## Webstore
 * Tagging items has entered into beta testing

 ## Things to Remember
-* Returns to Publishers is coming up soon
+* Returns to Publishers are coming up soon
-* Make sure that you prepare your system setup for Spring Adoptions.
+* Make sure that you prepare your system and setup for Spring Adoptions

 ## Coming soon...
 *  (Update in finial stages of development) New ShipEngine interface for online orders.
-*  (Update in Beta Testing) Redesigned inventory ecommerce tags to help your business expose your online products expected release October 2021
+*  (Update in Beta Testing) Redesigned inventory ecommerce tags to help your business expose your online products, expected release October 2021
 *  Advanced checkout
 *  (Completed and Released, September 2021) Enhanced and redesigned Redshelf interface to coordinate with  recent modification made by Redshelf
+*  VPAT Compliance is in the final testing phase, expected release October 2021

 ## TotaLink (Credit-Cards)
 * Added transaction Integrity checking